Twilight Zone accident: Accident

-The filming location was Indian Dunes, a movie ranch in the Valencia neighborhood of Santa Clarita, California that was used throughout the 1980s in films and television shows.
+The filming location was Indian Dunes, a movie ranch in the Valencia neighborhood of Santa Clarita, California, that was used throughout the 1980s in films and television shows.
 The location was within the 30 mi studio zone, its wide-open area permitted more pyrotechnic effects, and it was possible to shoot night scenes without city lights being visible in the background.
 Indian Dunes' 600 acre also featured a wide topography of green hills, dry desert, dense woods, and jungle-like riverbeds along the Santa Clara River which made it suitable to double for locations around the world, including Afghanistan, Myanmar, Brazil, and Vietnam.

 The night scene called for Morrow's character to carry the two children out of a deserted village and across a shallow river while being pursued by American soldiers in a hovering helicopter.
 The helicopter was piloted by Vietnam War veteran Dorcey Wingo.
 During the filming, Wingo stationed his helicopter 25 ft from the ground, while hovering near a large mortar effect; he then turned the aircraft 180 degrees to the left for the next camera shot.
 The effect was detonated while the helicopter's tail-rotor was still above it, the metal lid on top of the mortar striking the tail-rotor, causing the rotor to fail and detach from the tail.
 The low-flying helicopter spun out of control.
 At the same time, Morrow dropped Chen into the water.
-He was reaching out to grab her when the helicopter fell on top of him and the two children.
-Morrow and Le were decapitated by the helicopter's main rotor blades, while Chen was crushed to death by the helicopter's right landing skid; all three died almost instantly.
+He was reaching out to grab her when the helicopter fell on top of all three of them.
+The right skid hit and killed Chen first, then the main rotor beheaded Morrow and Le.
+In an aircraft accident report, the National Transportation Safety Board subsequently wrote:

+The postmortem of the adult actor and the male child actor disclosed that their deaths were attributed to injuries to the head, neck, and shoulder of each actor, inflicted by the main rotor blades of the helicopter.
+The cause of death to the female child actor was attributed to multiple traumatic injuries and blunt force trauma.

 At the trial, the defense claimed that the explosions were detonated at the wrong time.
 Randall Robinson was an assistant cameraman on board the helicopter who testified that production manager Dan Allingham told Wingo, "That's too much.
 Let's get out of here" when the explosions were detonated, but Landis shouted over the radio: "Get lower... lower!"
 Robinson said that Wingo tried to leave the area, but that "we lost our control and regained it and then I could feel something let go and we began spinning around in circles."
 Stephen Lydecker was another camera operator on board, and he testified that Landis had earlier "shrugged off" warnings about the stunt with the comment, "We may lose the helicopter."
-Lydecker acknowledged that Landis might have been joking when he made the remark, but added, "I learned not to take anything the man said as a joke.
+Lydecker acknowledged that Landis' remark might have been a joke, but added, "I learned not to take anything the man said as a joke.
 It was his attitude.
 He didn't have time for suggestions from anybody."